datalad/datalad-core/CONTRIBUTING.md

 If a sub-module is imported in the sub-package's `__init__.py`, consider adding `__all__` to the sub-module to restrict wildcard imports from the sub-module, and to document what is considered to be part of the "public" API.

 Sub-packages should be as self-contained as possible.
-When functionality is shared between sub-packages, absolute imports should be made.
+If functionality is shared between sub-packages, absolute imports should be made.

 ### Imports